Workplace Violence Policy

 If there is an active emergency and/or immediate risk of safety to any University community member or a Threat to University property, individuals must immediately dial 911 and/or contact UNC Police.

-Individuals should report any incident or potential incident of Workplace Violence to UNC Police, their supervisor, and/or the Employee and Management Relations team in the Office of Human Resources as soon as it is safe to do so.
+Individuals should report any incident or potential incident of Workplace Violence to UNC Police, their supervisor, and/or the Equal Opportunity and Compliance Office as soon as it is safe to do so.

 Support and Resources